 Our pair of men's size 11 shoes weighed in at 23.2 ounces.
 Considering how much shoe you are getting, this may seem like a very low weight.

-However, it is about 1.5 ounces per shoe heavier than the very similarly designed Challenger ATR 4, so in truth, it isn't that light.
+However, it is about one ounce per shoe heavier than the very similarly designed Challenger ATR 5, so in truth, it isn't that light.
 Compared to the other shoes tested, there are quite a few right in the same range of weight, but only one that is noticeably heavier.
 As such, we awarded a relatively low score for weight.

 Sensitivity is another attribute that Hokas tend to perform poorly in.
 The Speedgoat 2 is once again no exception.
 We found that while the 32mm of dense foam underfoot does a great job of protecting you from rocks and absorbing impact, it allows for almost no sensation of the trail to make its way to your foot.
 For us, this leads to a bit of a dissociative effect, and we admit that we enjoy getting a reasonable amount of sensory feedback from the objects that we are stepping on.
 For comparison, this shoe was noticeably less sensitive even than the very heavily cushioned Salomon S/Lab Ultra.
 It received the lowest score of 3.

 This shoe is best used for ultra running races or long distance days, but can just as comfortably be worn on any sort of run.
 Many people also enjoy hiking in them and even wearing them around town or to work if they must be on their feet all day.
 Hokas, in general, are quite popular in the ultra running world, and also among older runners, who seem to have a deeper appreciation for their impact dampening effect.
 Due to their inherent instability, we like them best on regular trails or dirt roads, and typically choose a different shoe if we are looking to tackle the steeps, off-trail, or especially uneven and rocky terrain.